More than 15 years of safari planning and booking

 Marianne Birrell was born in Namibia and grew up in South Africa.
 “During university holidays spent in Zimbabwe, I had been bowled over by the raw and infinitely subtle beauty of its wilderness and the warmth of its people; it was there that my love of Africa’s wild places really took hold.
 After teaching and travelling, an opportunity arose to work in a top Sabi Sand game lodge, and I took it.
 My exploration of the Kruger region began there and then.

-"And now please meet a handsome golden-maned lion called Little Leo.
+"To wrap up, this handsome golden-maned lion is called Little Leo.
 Rescued from a canned hunting farm, he has a forever home at Drakenstein lion sanctuary in the Cape winelands near my home.
-MBS has adopted 2 of its lions: Joy, and Little Leo; all have been rescued from cages, circuses, or atrocious zoos in Europe or the Middle East.
-We also applaud wildlife non-profits Kevin Richardson and anti-canned hunting CACH.
+We have adopted Little Leo and Joy; all have been rescued from cages, circuses, or atrocious zoos in Europe or the ME.
+We applaud all wildlife warriors, like Kevin Richardson and anti-canned hunting CACH.
 They remind us that we risk losing it all if we don't act, and now.'